 Then he further added, “My wish is simple.
 As I disturbed you while you were playing chess, I want my wish to be related your game.
 I only wish for one grain of rice for the first square of the chessboard, two grains for the second square, four grains for the third square, eight for the fourth square and so on for all 64 squares.“

 The King granted the burglar’s wish without much thinking and regarded it as a small wish.
-He happily accepted his wish and promised that he will only get his death sentence after his last wish was fulfilled.
-However, a week later, he king’s treasurer informed the King that even his whole kingdom doesn’t produce as much rice as promised.
+He happily accepted his wish and promised that he will only be prosceuted after his last wish was fulfilled.
+However, a week later, the king’s treasurer informed the King that even his whole kingdom doesn’t produce as much rice as promised.
 The quantity of rice promised might not even be produced by combining many countries.

 In the end, the King was forced to give his kingdom and all his possessions to the burglar, as he could not keep his promise.
 That is the power of compounding.